natronhc/pascal-s-triangle/README.md

-// Can Ahmet Ayrıer Tarafından oluşturuldu.
+// Can Ahmet Ayrıer tarafından oluşturuldu.

 // Created by Can Ahmet Ayrıer

 */